On this page, you will identify which tools are used when communicating with a professor including Zoom, Voicethread and Microsoft Teams

 On the Communication Tools page, you learned about various platforms used for interacting with professors and classmates, including Zoom, Voicethread, and Microsoft Teams.
 Zoom is the primary videoconferencing tool, providing seamless class and meeting experiences.
 Voicethread, an asynchronous platform, facilitates presentations and discussions, enhancing collaboration beyond real-time interactions.
 Microsoft Teams, offering group collaboration features, stands out for its utility in student group communication, despite its limited use in official SSW classes.
 You also gained insights into accessing and utilizing these tools effectively, ensuring smooth communication throughout your academic journey.

-Log in to Office.com and launch Microsoft Teams.
+Log onto Office.com and launch Microsoft Teams.

 After you have completed exercise 10, please go to Step 11.